miltann/b3-plugin-discord/README.md

 # ![BigBrotherBot](http://i.imgur.com/7sljo4G.png) b3-plugin-discord
 Sends report messages to Discord using Discord webhooks.

-- !report &lt;playername&gt; - Sends a report notification to discord.
+- !report &lt;playername&gt;&lt;reason&gt; - Sends a report notification to discord.
 - !clean &lt;playername&gt; - Admins can use this command to let the others know that he has been checked

 Images available for Call of Duty: Modern Warfare 3, Call of Duty: Black Ops 2, Call of Duty 4: Modern Warfare and Call of Duty: Black Ops.